f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 System Settings -> File Utilities
 ---------------------------------

 The **System Settings > File Utilities** page allows for importing or exporting specific types of files to and from the system controllers.
-Logs from the various log directories log can be exported, cores and qkviews can be imported/exported from diags/shared and system controller and chassis partition SW images can be imported into import/staging.
+Logs from the various log directories log can be exported, cores and qkviews can be imported/exported from diags/shared and system controller and chassis partition software images can be imported into import/staging.

 .. image:: images/initial_setup_of_velos_system_controllers/image31.png
   :align: center
   :scale: 70%

 The Import/Export utility requires an external HTTPS server to copy to/from.
 A pop-up will be displayed asking for remote HTTPS server information.
-The utility does not currently support downloading directly through a browser to your desktop.
-Download directly to a browser is planned for a future release.
+There are also options to upload/download directly through a browser to or from your desktop.

 .. image:: images/initial_setup_of_velos_system_controllers/image32.png
   :align: center